 I believe that even the Godhead is feminine as well as masculine, and that these attributes extend into the lowest forms of life."
 He might have said with equal assurance, even to the crudest of inorganic matter.
-The sex element is the creative principle resident in all nature.
-The masculine and feminine attributes are the constituent parts of life-the elements from which life is formed.
-This statement applies not only to organism and function but to each propensity, feeling, faculty and sentiment of the human soul.
-Every expression of life in the whole realm of nature is the product of the union and co-operation of the masculine

 The Mystery of Sex.